streetwriters/notesnook/docs/help/contents/importing-notes/index.md

 ---
 title: Importing notes
 pageTitle: Import notes into Notesnook from any app
-description: Move your notes into Notesnook from Evernote, Google Keep, Obsidian, Simplenote, Joplin, ColorNote, UpNote and more — or from Markdown, HTML, TextBundle and text files.
+description: Move your notes into Notesnook from Evernote, Google Keep, Obsidian, Simplenote, Joplin, UpNote and more — or from Markdown, HTML and text files.
 keywords:
   - import notes to notesnook
   - migrate notes app